Quintasan/michalzajac.me/source/blog/2021-04-18-powerful-params-with-dry-validation.html.markdown

 1. Call the contract inside your controller methods and pass valid parameters to your service objects (you're using service objects, right?)
 2. Call the contract inside your service object and extend it to return validation errors

 When I'm working on a greenfield project the best choice is the second one but I can see merit in the first approach.
-There's no need to refactor everything when you are trying to integrate dry-validation into an existing project.
+There's no need to refactor everything right away when you are trying to integrate dry-validation into an existing project.

 ## Enforcing contract usage in controllers

 The best mechanism to enforce contract usage I found so far consists of two components:

 1. Defining a `#contract` method on `ApplicationController` and overriding that method in every controller.
-2. A Rubocop rule to disallow using plain `params` unless they are passed to a `Contract` class.
+2. A Rubocop rule to disallow using plain `params` unless they are passed to `#call` class.

 ### ApplicationController and contracts